seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 ## Starting developping Gephi plugins

 To contribute to new functions for Gephi, that was a step beyond and that felt really out of reach.
 [Almost since its inception](https://seinecle.github.io/gephi-tutorials/generated-html/history-en.html#_b_version_0_7_2010), Gephi came with a [system of plugins](https://gephi.org/plugins/#/) that anyone can develop.
 But as I am not a computer scientist, this sounded too hard.
-I had an experience in VBA (the programming language for Excel) as an real amateur, but Gephi is developed in Java and that felt like another league.
+I had an experience in VBA (the programming language for Excel) as a real amateur, but Gephi is developed in Java and that felt like another league.
 Java even necessitates to install a software to use it.
 I had tried to download and install it (it is called NetBeans, there are others too).
 Being a real newbie I felt utterly lost: what are the menus and windows in this software *even supposed to do*?
 I had no clue.

 But using Gephi for my research projects, the question of developing features I needed was really nagging. if I just need, you know, a plugin to change the colors of my nodes - surely it can't be *that* hard to create?